What budget for activities and outings Djibouti?

 What is the budget for accommodation Djibouti?

-Djibouti's hotel facilities are improving, but neither the budget nor the boutique hotel lover will be satisfied.
-At the bottom of the scale, there are cheap hotels with no comfort.
-Then the prices climb very quickly.
+Djibouti's hotels are improving, but neither small budgets nor lovers of characterful establishments will really be satisfied.
+At the lower end of the scale, you'll find cheap hotels offering no comfort whatsoever.
+After that, prices rise very quickly.
 It's hard to find a decent room for less than €50.
-The most represented range is that of hotels at 80-120 €.
-Outside Djibouti City, the choice is very limited.
-Apart from a few modest establishments and three good addresses on the seaside towards Obock and Tadjourah, the camps are the main accommodation offer (100% authentic) outside the capital
+The most common price range is €90-130.
+Outside Djibouti-City, the choice is very limited.
+Apart from a few modest establishments and three good seaside addresses around Obock and Tadjourah, including the brand-new Gadileh Resort Hotel, camps are the main (100% authentic) accommodation option outside the capital.

 Travel budget Djibouti and cost of living

 Life is expensive in this strong-currency country, where nothing is produced and everything is imported.
 Prices are closer to those in Paris than in Addis Ababa or Nairobi.
 It is difficult to give a budget, as travellers often opt for the "all-inclusive" formula.
 Food and public transport are not too expensive, even if fares are considerably higher than in neighboring countries.
 Accommodation, on the other hand, is likely to put a dent in your budget, especially if you want to avoid the capital's lower-end hotels.
-Outside the city, for traditional camps or accommodation, you'll need to pay €40 per person per day for full board.
+Outside the city, for traditional camps or accommodation, you'll need to pay €50 per person per day for full board.
 Activities at sea or inland (diving, hiking, excursions, fishing) are not for everyone's pocket either.
-However, with a minimum of 4 people, if you opt for a trekking-discovery package, for example, it's quite possible to do a ten-day tour for around FDJ 15,000 (around €70) per person per day, all-inclusive (accommodation in traditional camps or bivouacs, trekking, meals and 4x4 transport with driver-guide), which is very reasonable.
+However, with a minimum of 4 people, if you opt for a trekking-discovery package, for example, it's quite possible to do a ten-day tour for around FDJ 20,000 (around €100) per person per day, all-inclusive (accommodation in traditional camps or bivouacs, trekking, meals and 4x4 transport with driver-guide), which is very reasonable.